 The following example illustrates the difference:

-- If a doctor prescribes barbiturates (a drug that depresses the central nervous system and sedates a person) to a patient who uses the drug to kill him or herself, the doctor has helped the person to commit suicide.
-In this case assisted suicide has occurred.
+- If a doctor prescribes barbiturates (a drug that depresses the central nervous system and sedates a person) to a person with the intention of assisting that person to die, and the person uses the drug to kill him or herself, the doctor has helped the person to commit suicide.
+In this case physician-assisted suicide has occurred.

 - If a doctor administers a lethal dose of barbiturates to a patient that ends the patient’s life, euthanasia has occurred.